connectthefuture/mediaphile/README.md

     python setup.py install

-The line above will install mediaphile and the only mandatory third-party libraries Pillow and exifread.
+The line above will install mediaphile and the only mandatory third-party library exifread.
 To enable all available features you must install the optional third-party libraries:

 If you downloaded the complete source code: